vinay-hebb/vinay-hebb.github.io/README.md

     2. **samples and prediction**: For the data at node $m$, how many samples belong to each class in their ground truths and what will be the prediciton at that node e.g.: `samples == [3, 8], predict=1`.
 For all `11 samples`, node $m$ predicts them as class `1`
 2. Entire tree structure obtained is visualized for the given data
 3. Note that effect of split condition is not associated with prediction in that node
-4. Every node shows a condition, when a new example arrives if condition is true then new example is sent to left child node
+4. When a new example arrives if condition is true then new example is sent to left child node

 ## Decision regions of subtree figure
 1. This shows decision regions considering a given truncated tree